rojo-rbx/rojo.space/docs/intro.md

 ### Rojo at RDC 2019

-Nathan Riemer (Kampfkarren) gave a talk at RDC 2019 talking about some of the benefits of using a tool like Rojo.
+Pepper Riemer (Kampfkarren) gave a talk at RDC 2019 talking about some of the benefits of using a tool like Rojo.

 <iframe
 	style={{margin: "0 auto", maxWidth: "100%"}}